 Shift up to the fourth gear.
-Shimano has conveniently put adjuster viewing lines on both the top and the bottom of the actuator plate.
-The lines need to be even with each other, as pictured below.
+Shimano has conveniently put adjuster viewing lines on both the top and bottom of the actuator plate.
+The lines need to be even with each other, as pictured.

 Work through the gears a few times, then re-check alignment of the yellow lines.
 Turn the barrel adjuster in whichever direction brings them even with each other when in fourth.

 Adjusting chain tension is done either with a set of adjuster screws at the dropouts or via an eccentric bottom bracket.